Alumni Stories

 CJ Hayes

 CJ Hayes, an alum of Garehime Elementary School in Las Vegas shares the challenges, triumphs, and lessons he learned as a young leader in his MicroSociety.
-As the elected mayor, he gained valuable leadership and collaboration skills, and was even mentored by Las Vegas’ then-mayor.
+As the elected mayor, he gained valuable leadership and collaboration skills, and was even mentored by the mayor of Las Vegas.

 Josue Berberena

-Josue Berberena has been a salesman all his life, from selling pins to his classmates at City Magnet School in Lowell, Mass., to selling houses in his community as an adult.
-MicroSociety taught him valuable entrepreneurial skills that help him day.
+Josue Berberena has been a salesman all his life, from selling pins to his MicroSociety classmates at City Magnet School in Lowell, Mass., to selling houses in his community as an adult.
+MicroSociety taught him valuable entrepreneurial skills that help him today, he says.

 Jewel Hurt